 While many of you are experts in your RV electrical system, some readers are just starting out in this awesome hobby.
 Any type of power surge is going to affect your entire RV electrical system.

-We’re talking about the vehicle’s batteries, water pump, lights, fans, air-con, solar panels, and microwave and other appliances.
+We’re talking about the vehicle’s batteries, water pump, lights, fans, air-con, solar panels, microwave, and other appliances.
 Can you imagine the cost of replacing any of these parts?

 What exactly causes a power surge?